MatrixEx Add-In

 'Elements' only

-- Two or more types can be specified from this dropdown list
+- Two or more types can be specified from this drop down list

 - You can specify a type by drag & drop an element or a diagram (depends on Item 6) from the Browser window *